 If you think about it, it makes a lot of sense.
 I mean, we’ve got French fries and Oreos – they’re technically vegan.
 But are they healthy?
 Not!

 So, going on a plant-based diet does not automatically make you healthier.
 Your food choices and quality are paramount.
 You can achieve a well-balanced diet and be plant-based, it just takes some planning.

 To help you make a smart decision, let us take a look at the pros and cons of a plant-based diet.
 First, the pros:

 - If you want to lose weight, have a healthier heart, and reduce your risk of acquiring a long list of chronic diseases, choose plant-based.

 - Eating more plant produce can improve your energy and mood.

 - Science has proven that eating veggies can help you control your appetite, especially those with high fibre content.

 - Most of the above benefits are quite well-known.
 But did you know that eating more plants can help reduce heartburn?
 Now, you do!

-Some people choose a plant-based diet for nutrition.
+The nutritional benefits of a plant-based diet are why some people chose it.
 However, sustainability and helping stop inhumane animal killings for food are also big reasons for many individuals.